concourse/rfcs/139-pipeline-identity-tokens/proposal.md

 ```
 - That JWT is signed with the signature key created in the beginning
 - The jobs/tasks of the pipeline use the token to do whatever they like with it
+- The variable of the idtoken var-source that contains the token is called "token".
+All other variables are reserved for future use.
+- By default tokens have a TTL of 1h (as this should be long enough to be valid over the whole run-time of a usual pipeline).
+The TTL for the token can be adjusted via the var-source.
+- The sub-claim's value is of form ```<team>/<pipeline>```
+- Tokens can have an optional aud-claim that is configurable via the var-source.
+- Tokens do NOT contain worker-specific information
+- If implementable with reasonable effort: The token should contain the job and task name (and change the sub-claim to ```<team>/<pipeline>/<job>/<task>```).

 In the pipeline it would then look like this: